ipsy-md/docs/docs/cluster/cecile/software.md

 !!! note "Why two different stacks (use case):"
-    If you need to use a software that is not yet installed on Cecile (a.k.a the `current stack`), after your request, the missing software is going to be installed in the `experimental stack`
+    If you need to use a software that is not yet available on Cecile (in the `current stack`), after your request, the missing software is going to be installed in the `experimental stack`

 ## How to use the stacks